-Charitable Lead Trusts - The donor establishes and funds a trust with specific distributions to be made to the Foundation, over a specified period, based on the trust's fair market value as determined annually.
-Upon termination of the trust, the remainder of the trust assets is paid to the donor or to beneficiaries designated by the donor.
+Charitable Lead Trusts - Donors establish and fund a trust with specific distributions to be made to the Foundation, over a specified period, based on the provisions outlined in the trust agreements.
+Upon termination of a trust, the remainder of the trust assets is paid to the donor or to beneficiaries designated by the donor.